Healthcare >> Veterinary Studies

 > HTH-8150 VETERINARY ASSISTANT II – PRACTICUM

-While Veterinary Assistants handle tasks like feeding, sanitizing, equipment sterilization, and basic medication administration, Veterinary Technicians possess expertise in medical equipment operation, vaccination administration, animal restraint during procedures, wound care, and client guidance on pet wellness.
-Veterinarians conduct intricate medical tests in labs for diagnosing and treating animal diseases.
-Additionally, veterinary assistants play crucial roles in preparing serums, collecting samples, and executing vital lab analyses like urinalysis and blood tests.
+While veterinary assistants handle tasks such as feeding, sanitizing, equipment sterilization, and basic medication administration, veterinary technicians have advanced training in operating medical equipment, administering vaccinations, assisting with animal restraint during procedures, performing wound care, and guiding clients on pet wellness.
+Veterinarians perform more complex diagnostic and treatment procedures.
+Veterinary assistants also play key roles in preparing serums, collecting samples, and conducting essential laboratory tests such as urinalysis and blood analysis.

 This continuing education certificate opens for new students once a year.
-The training is a year-long program that opens for registration mid-July with classes starting in late August or early September.
-There are three classes that must be registered for together in the fall and three classes that must be registered together in the spring.
-Students must register for all three classes before the first class for the semester begins.
-Students must complete all 6 classes to earn the certificate.
+Training is a year-long program that begins with registration in mid-July, followed by classes starting in late August or early September.
+Students register for three classes together in the fall and three classes together in the spring.
+All six classes must be completed to earn the certificate.

 FALL SEMESTER